rhaker/react-native-battery-status-ios/readme.md

 # react-native-battery-status-ios

 This is a wrapper for react-native that gives the battery status of a device.
 The options are get level (returns percent) or turn off battery monitoring.
-This is for ios.
+This is for ios only.

 # Add it to your project